-Whether you are a backyard gardener, an urban farmer, or you run a commercial farm, the fight against pests and predators is ongoing, especially if you are growing organic and trying to homestead with permaculture principles in mind.
+Whether you are a backyard gardener, an urban homesteader, or you run a commercial farm, the fight against pests and predators is ongoing, especially if you are growing organic and trying to homestead with permaculture principles in mind.
 Sometimes this fight gets the best of us and we become more indiscriminate about killing what might affect our yield.
 This is a real problem.
 Some of our collateral damage can be creatures that benefit our garden.
 Getting rid of them can have a devastating impact, on not only our personal gardens, but the environment as a whole, and that is not good for growers anywhere.
 Fortunately, this is a problem easily solved.
 There are only a few dangerous pests.
 Knowing and identifying them are important confidence-boosters that will make the motto “Live and let live” easier to follow.

 Bats are one of the animals that can positively impact your homestead but are sometimes unwanted due to fear and/or misunderstanding.
 Bats have been portrayed as dangerous, blood-sucking, rabies-carrying, vicious predators.
 They are tremendous predators: eating moths, caddis flies, midges, beetles, and mosquitoes.
 A large colony of bats can catch up to 10,000 pounds of bugs a night.
 North American bats will also eat fruit sometimes, but bats do not search out and feed on blood.
 As for rabies, approximately one percent of bats are infected with the disease and far fewer pass it on to humans.
 The humans that have been infected with rabies from a bat were not attacked.
 They picked up a diseased bat from the ground and were bit.
-To avoid this, don’t handle bats with your bare hands.
+To avoid this, don’t handle bats on the homestead with your bare hands.
 If you absolutely must move them, carefully scoop them up with a shovel or wear some thick, leather work-gloves.

 Spiders are another beneficial that get killed more than necessary.
 Most spiders have a trace of venom but, from the almost 3,000 spider species in the United States, there are only two that have enough venom to injure a human.
 Knowing how to identify and avoid these spiders will keep you and your family—and innocent spiders—safe.